September 26, 2024

 If you make to grab hold of its owner,

-they'll just slip cleverly away.
+they'll just slip skillfully away.

-I know that lost time
+I realize that lost time

 can't be called back again.